SMSFs can invest in properties, but the overriding principle is that a Fund cannot have loans if property developments are undertaken.

 An SMSF can invest in property with or without loans, provided the Investment Strategy allows for it.
-When a Fund using a loan to purchase an investment property, it’s a legal requirement to set up a Limited Recourse Borrowing Arrangement (LRBA) to facilitate the loan in the SMSF.
+When a Fund is using a loan to purchase an investment property, it’s a legal requirement to set up a Limited Recourse Borrowing Arrangement (LRBA) to facilitate lending.
 The investment property will be described in detail in the Deed of this LRBA.
-It’s important to note that the nature of the property is not allowed to change while the loan is in place.
+It’s important to note that the nature of the property is not allowed to change while the loan – and therefore the LRBA – is in place.

-Generally, property development is not permitted if a Fund is taking out a LRBA.
-See the table below for some examples of property developments that are prohibited under the Tax Office rules:
+Generally, property development is not permitted if a Fund has an LRBA in place.
+See the table below for some examples of property developments that are prohibited under the Tax Office rules while there are loans in the SMSF:

 |Vacant block of land on a single title||The land is subdivided into multiple titles|